 Keywords: paleo, aip, gaps, wahls, whole30, fish dumplings in shiitake-ginger broth

 More Delicious Recipes & Resources

-The winners were chosen with a random number generator on 5/17/19.
+Update: A giveaway was held to celebrate the publication of this book, and the winners were chosen with a random number generator.
 Congratulations to Anne Mason and Nancy French!
 If you didn’t win, don’t despair.
 You can purchase a copy here.